elastic/elasticsearch/rest-api-spec/README.markdown

 * The _name_ of the API (`indices.create`), which usually corresponds to the client calls
 * Link to the documentation at <http://elastic.co>
+* `state` indicating the state of the API, defaults to `stable`
+    * `private` this API should not be be implemented by clients
+    * `experimental` highly likely to break in the near future (minor/path), no bwc guarantees.
+    Possibly removed in the future.
+    * `beta` less likely to break or be removed but still reserve the right to do so
+    * `stable` No backwards breaking changes in a minor (default if not specified)
 * List of HTTP methods for the endpoint
 * URL specification: path, parts, parameters
 * Whether body is allowed for the endpoint or not and its description

 The `methods` and `url.paths` elements list all possible HTTP methods and URLs for the endpoint;
 it is the responsibility of the developer to use this information for a sensible API on the target platform.